 - Don’t forget to be stylish with custom fonts, special characters and emojis.
 Fun emojis show personality while directional ones draw attention.
 You can also use LingoJam to stylize fonts.

-- Say something personal and funny using third person.
+- Say something personal and funny using the third person.

 - A simple call-to-action in the end won’t hurt.
 It rather works to bring money.

 How about sharing your most active social media bio in comments?
-Would love to follow you and get inspired.
+I would love to add yours in the best social media bio examples.
+And of course, may want to follow you and get inspired.